-The student who chooses Literature as a major should select courses to the following guidelines.
+The student who chooses Literature as a major should select courses according to the following guidelines.

 - 1. Two semesters of Freshman English or composition and language study are a prerequisite for the major in Literature. - 2.
 Thirty semester hours of courses at the sophomore level and above are required for the major, with a minimum of 18 hours at the upper-level. - 3.
-Courses in the major are to be distributed as follows: Group I, British Literature to 1800 (3 hours) Group II, British Literature since 1800 (3 hours) Group III, American Literature to 1865 (3 hours) Group IV, American Literature since 1865 (3 hours) Group V, Language, Grammar and Composition (3 hours) Group VI, Literary Criticism (3 hours) Electives from the six groups or other courses are available.
-(12 hours)
+Courses in the major are to be distributed as follows: Group I, British Literature to 1800 (3 hours) Group II, British Literature since 1800 (3 hours) Group III, American Literature to 1865 (3 hours) Group IV, American Literature since 1865 (3 hours) Group V, Language, Grammar and Composition (3 hours) Group VI, Literary Criticism (3 hours) Electives from the six groups or other courses as available.
+(12 hours-including 6 hours of sophomore literature)